aiidateam/aiida-core/docs/source/developer_guide/plugins/new_system.rst

     ...

 Note that the plugin developer can freely choose the code structure as well as the names of the modules and plugin classes.
-The developer is also free to refactor his code without fear of breaking compatibility, as long as no information stored in the database is changed (This unfortunately includes entry point name and class name).
+The developer is also free to refactor his code without fear of breaking compatibility, as long as no information stored in the database is changed (note that this unfortunately includes entry point name and class name).

 Limitations
 -----------

 The chosen approach to plugins has some limitations:

 * In the current version the interface for entry point objects is enforced implicitly by the way the object is used.
 It is the responsibility of the plugin developer to test for compliance, especially if the object is not derived from the recommended base classes provided by AiiDA.
-This is to be clearly communicated in the documentation for plugin developers
+This is to be clearly communicated in the documentation for plugin developers;
-* The freedom of the plugin developer to name and rename classes ends where the information in question is stored in the database and used to map between data base nodes and corresponding classes.
+* The freedom of the plugin developer to name and rename classes ends where the information in question is stored in the database as, e.g., node attributes.
-* The system is designed with the possibility of plugin versioning in mind, however this is not implemented as of now.
+* The system is designed with the possibility of plugin versioning in mind, however this is not implemented yet.
 * In principle, two different plugins can give the same name to an entry point, creating ambiguity when trying to load the associated objects.
-Plugin development guidelines in the documentation will advise on how to avoid this problem.
+Plugin development guidelines in the documentation will advise on how to avoid this problem, and this is addressed via the use of a centralized registry of known AiiDA plugins.
 * Plugins can potentially contain malicious or otherwise dangerous code.
-We are providing a registry containing plugins which are available / in development.
+In the registry of AiiDA plugins, we try to flag plugins that we know are safe to be used.

 .. _setuptools: http://setuptools.readthedocs.io/en/latest/setuptools.html
 .. _Extensible Applications and Frameworks: http://setuptools.readthedocs.io/en/latest/setuptools.html#extensible-applications-and-frameworks